sankalp404/blog-app/README.md

 # Blogging App

-## A Simple Blogging App that uses redux-router to navigate through posts
+## A Simple Blogging App that uses redux and react-router to navigate through posts and perform CRUD operations

 * only front-end with react-router